redcross/smoke-alarm-portal/INSTALL.md

         $ ./node_modules/.bin/forever -da start --watchDirectory . -l forever.log -o out.log -e err.log ./bin/www

-1. See if it's working, by visiting http://localhost:3000/

-   TBD: Need instructions for changing to port 80 and eventually 443 for demo and production.

-1. Create an admin user.
+## Creating an admin user

    To create the admin user, you must first temporarily re-enable signups, which are disabled by default.

-   1. In `config.js`, change `exports.signupEnabled` from `false` to `true`.
+   1. In `.env`, change `SIGNUP_ENABLED` from `0` to `1`.

-   1. Visit http://localhost:3000/signup in your browser
+   2. Visit http://localhost:3000/signup in your browser

-   1. Create a user named `admin` there (remember the password you choose)
+   3. Create a user named `admin` there (remember the password you choose)

-   1. In `config.js`, change `exports.signupEnabled` back to `false`.
+   4. In `.env`, change `SIGNUP_ENABLED` back to `0`.
       (If you don't do this step, anyone who can figure out the URL can create a user account with administrative privileges, which would obviously be bad.)

-   1. Grant your new admin user permission to view requests from all regions, using this file:
+   5. Grant your new admin user permission to view requests from all regions, using this file:
       [migrations/20151208-admin-access.sql.tmpl](migrations/20151208-admin-access.sql.tmpl).
-      Following the instructions in the file, copy it to `migrations/20151208-admin-access.sql` and replace the
+      Following the instructions in the file, copy it to migrations/20151208-admin-access.sql` and replace the __USER_ID__` with
-      `__USER_ID__` with the id of your new admin user (if the admin user was the first user you created, then this will probably be `1`).
-Once you've done that, run the following commands:
+      the id of your new admin user (if the admin user was the first user you created, then this will probably be 1).

-      ```
+   6. Once you've done that, run the following commands:

-      $ psql smokealarm_development
+   Docker: `docker-compose run db psql -d smokealarm_development -f migrations/20151208-admin-access.sql`
-      smokealarm_development=# \i migrations/20151208-admin-access.sql
-      ```
+   Local: `psql -d smokealarm_development -f migrations/20151208-admin-access.sql`

    Now you can visit http://localhost:3000/login/ at any time, log in as `admin`, and from there click on "Smoke Alarm Installation Requests"